The influence of spin in black hole triplets: Introduction

-In Paper I, we reanalysed this work and extended the mass ranges from from 10$^0$ M$_{\odot}$ to 10$^{12}$ M$_{\odot}$ for initial configurations of all Pythagorean triangles with hypotenuse $<$100pc.
-It was found that as the mass unit increased, the fraction of mergers also increased and the lifetimes of the triple systems decayed exponentially.
+In \citet{Chitan2021}, some of the authors reanalysed this work and extended the mass ranges from from 10$^0$ M$_{\odot}$ to 10$^{12}$ M$_{\odot}$ for initial configurations of all Pythagorean triangles with hypotenuse $<$100pc.
+It was found that as the mass increased, the fraction of mergers also increased and the lifetimes of the triplet systems decayed exponentially.
 Distinctions were also made between triangles that were close to a hierarchical configuration and those that were not, using the definitions proposed by \citet{Anosova1990}.
-In the more hierarchical type triangles (HT) in the study, merging dominated even from low mass black holes (10$^0$ M$_{\odot}$ - 10$^3$ M$_{\odot}$) and their evolution was more predictable than that of the more non-hierarchical triangles (NHT).
-The more NHT, like the 3,4,5, exhibited a more chaotic nature.
-Previously, all black holes in the triple systems studied were kept as non-rotating.
-However, it has been mathematically shown by \citet{Kerr1963} that black holes do rotate.
-Following the no-hair theorem, a fully isolated black hole can be described by only two parameters - its mass, M, and its spin, J \citep{Israel1967,Israel1968,Hawking1972}.
+Here \HT are the triangles where there a distinctive inner binary and a third body orbiting from far away is obvious.
+For \NHT, this configuration is less obvious.
+In the more hierarchical type triangles in the study, merging dominated even from low mass black holes (10$^0$ M$_{\odot}$ - 10$^3$ M$_{\odot}$) and their evolution was more predictable than that of the more \NHT.
+The more \NHT, like the 3,4,5, exhibited a more chaotic nature.
+We also saw that there was a transition from escape dominated dynamics to merger dominated dynamics in such triplet systems as was shown by \citet{valtonen1995}. \citet{boekholt2021} also studied the same 3,4,5 Pythagorean configuration using the code BRUTUS with 2.5$^{th}$ order post-Newtonian (pN) terms and 1pN cross terms.
+They also replicated the transition from escapes to mergers in such triplet systems.

+All black holes in the triplet systems studied were kept as non-rotating in \citet{Chitan2021}.
+But, we expect black holes to rotate. \citet{Kerr1963} studied mathematically this more realistic case of rotating black holes.
+Following the no-hair theorem, a fully isolated black hole can be described by only three parameters - its mass, M, and its spin, J \citep{Israel1967,Israel1968,Hawking1972}, and its charge (which we do not consider here).
+The next step, which we take in this paper, is study how adding spin into the system will influence the evolution of the black hole triplets.